Custom Variables

 Deprecated Variables

-Previously, cardinal and ordinal spelling of numbers (e.g. Two
+Previously, cardinal and ordinal spelling of numbers (e.g. Two,

-) were available as direct variables (season_number_cardinal
+Second) were available as direct variables (season_number_cardinal).

-These are now accessed by the to_cardinal()
+These are now accessed by the to_cardinal() and to_ordinal()

 functions.
 See here.

-Variable Name | Description | Example |
+| Variable Name | Description | Example |

 season_episode_count |